 Depth Psychology Approaches and Techniques, Phenomenology and Existential Psychology, Philosophy for Therapists

 Who was Socrates?
 Socrates, one of the most influential figures in Western philosophy, was born in Athens, Greece, in 470 BCE.
 He lived during a time of great intellectual and cultural flourishing, known as the Golden Age of Athens.
 Socrates' life and teachings had a profound impact on the development of Greek philosophy, and his influence can still be felt in the fields of ethics, epistemology, and metaphysics.
-Socrates' early life is shrouded in mystery, as he did not leave any written works of his own.
-Most of...
+Socrates ability to deconstruct narratives was always compeling to me when I was in college.
+It was...

 Aristotle’s Divergence from Plato’s Idealism